 Django REST Framework

-There are hundreds and hundreds of third-party apps available that add further functionality to Django.
-(You can see a complete, searchable list over at Django Packages, as well as a curated list in the awesome-django repo.
+There are thousands of third-party apps available that add further functionality to Django.
+You can see a complete, searchable list over at Django Packages, as well as a curated list in the awesome-django repo.
 However, amongst all third-party applications, Django REST Framework is arguably the killer app for Django.
 It is mature, full of features, customizable, testable, and extremely well-documented.
 It also purposefully mimics many of Django’s traditional conventions, which makes learning it much faster.
-And it is written in the Python programming language, a wonderful, popular, and accessible language.
+If you already know Django, then learning Django REST Framework is the logical next step.

 Why this book

 I wrote this book because there is a distinct lack of good resources available for developers new to Django REST Framework.
 The assumption seems to be that everyone already knows all about APIs, HTTP, REST, and the like.
 My own journey in learning how to build web APIs was frustrating… and I already knew Django well enough to write a book on it!
 This book is the guide I wish existed when starting out with Django REST Framework.

 Complete source code for all chapters can be found online on Github.